 Some people report that these products are inaccurate.
 Usually, this is due to a misunderstanding on the users part.
 As above, infrared temperature readers can only measure surface temperatures.
 This means that the gun must be pointed a material that is thermally conductive.

 For example, if you point the gun into your oven, if cannot measure the temperature of the air in the oven.
 It can only measure the temperature of the oven wall, or the oven rack.
-Knowing the temperature of your oven wall will not tell you the temperature in the center of the oven, where food is set for baking, etc.
+Knowing the temperature of your oven wall will not tell you the temperature in the center of the oven, where food is set for baking, etc. Also be aware that these units may not be accurate when pointed at certain highly reflective surfaces, including some shiny pans.

 As well, the distance between you and the surface being measured makes a difference to the results of the reading, as the unit will measure in an expanding cone.
 The further you are away, the greater the surface area you are measuring.
 Depending on the unit, then, if you are too far away, you may be measuring too great a surface area, and thus receive an inaccurate reading.